-Under the No-Build Alternative, impacts from construction and operation of OMF South would not occur.
+Under the No-Build Alternative, impacts from construction and operation of the OMF South would not occur.
 However, other planned projects would have impacts in the OMF South study areas.
-This includes TDLE, for which mainline track construction overlaps with the OMF South Preferred and South 344th Street alternatives.
-If TDLE is constructed as proposed, the mainline track associated with these OMF alternatives would be built later in time.
+This includes TDLE, which overlaps with the OMF South Preferred and South 344th Street alternatives.
+Without OMF South, TDLE would construct the mainline track associated with these alternatives later in time.
 Impacts associated with construction of the mainline track are addressed within the build alternatives impacts discussion below.
 All other TDLE-related impacts are addressed in Chapter 4, Cumulative Effects Analysis.